weykon/weykon/README.md

 I'm still confused in all the staff.

-As a week pass, I started Machine Learning study on https://github.com/weykon/data-science-N-machine-learning
+I started Machine Learning study on https://github.com/weykon/data-science-N-machine-learning

 And Graphics in Rust anything I found on https://github.com/weykon/computer-graphics-kindergarten